jkutianski/meteor-autoform-datemask/README.md

 ## Install it
 `meteor add jkutianski:autoform-datemask`

-This package is based on `jquery-mask-plugin` be sure that is loaded before use this plugin.
+This package is based on [jQuery-Mask-Plugin](https://igorescobar.github.io/jQuery-Mask-Plugin/), be sure that is loaded before use this plugin.
 At the moment the Meteor package on Atmotphere has problem.
 I recomend copy it on `/packages` and change the `packages.js` whit this one.
 ```
 Package.describe({